howarddierking/blog.howarddierking.com/src/resume.md

  	* The open-source online assets at https://github.com/NuGet
  	* The Microsoft package manager (the Microsoft distribution of NuGet in Visual Studio)
 * Ongoing architectural guidance to the development team as we re-envision our HTTP-based server API
 * Project owner for the Katana project components (http://katanaproject.nuget.org).
-For this project, the primary needs have been around release management and evangelism.
+For this project, the primary needs have been around release management and evangelism
-*	I’m also driving some long-term efforts across several divisions within Microsoft.
+*	Drove longer-term efforts across several divisions within Microsoft

 #### AppFabric Developer Platform – Program Manager II